janeirodigital/shapetrees-java/shapetrees-java-coverage/README.md

 This module generates an accurate JaCoCo code coverage report across all of the modules of shapetrees-java.
 JaCoCo is designed to provide coverage reports on individual modules, each of which contains tests and the code being tested.
-In this project, we multiple modules, each with their own respective tests.
+In this project, we have multiple modules, each with their own respective tests.

 The most reliable way to ensure we are generating full test coverage output is to have a seperate module (this one) that generates an aggregate report.
 The [shapetrees-java-coverage/pom.xml](./pom.xml) does exactly this, including